lauris/awesome-scala/README.md

 * [Sorm ★ 239 ⧗ 2](https://github.com/sorm/sorm) - A functional boilerplate-free Scala ORM.
 * [Squeryl ★ 484 ⧗ 1](https://github.com/squeryl/squeryl) - A Scala DSL for talking with databases with minimum verbosity and maximum type safety.
 * [Tepkin ★ 86 ⧗ 251](https://github.com/fehmicansaglam/tepkin) - Reactive MongoDB Driver for Scala built on top of Akka IO and Akka Streams.
+* [Scruid ★ 48](https://github.com/ing-bank/scruid) - Scruid (Scala+Druid) is an open source library that allows you to compose Druid queries easily in Scala.

 ## Messaging